erujs/vba-webdata/README.md

 # vba-html

-Scraping data from a website (html) using visual basic for applications.
+Scraping data from a website's html using visual basic for applications.

 # How to use vba module: